Chlamydia

 - What's involved in chlamydia testing?

-- How do you treat chlamydia?
+- How do you treat and cure chlamydia?

 - What happens if chlamydia is not treated?